dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 2.
 As of version 5.1, MET includes support for regridding the data it reads.
 Keep TRMM on it's native domain and use the MET tools to do the regridding.
-For example, the "regrid_data_plane" tool reads a NetCDF file, regrids the data, and writes a NetCDF file.
+For example, the Regrid-Data-Plane" tool reads a NetCDF file, regrids the data, and writes a NetCDF file.
 Alternatively, the "regrid" section of the configuration files for the MET tools may be used to do the regridding on the fly.
 For example, run Grid-Stat to compare to the model